michael-collins/3d-modeling-rendering-animation-fa19--oer/_presentations/course-introduction/course-introduction.md

 ##What is this class about?

 1. This is an __**art**__ class
-2. We also happen to use indistry standard design tools.
+2. We use sophisticated digital design tools.

 >Theme prompts require that you will take novel and creative approaches to visual and conceptual investigations.
 Your ability to be a creative problem solver is more important than your ability to model or texture.